HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_compose_to_use_oidc.md

             <openidConnectClient id="client01" authFilterRef="oidcAuthFilter"
             ```

     - If your DX Compose environment uses a different context root, add additional `urlPattern` entries to the `authFilter` for your custom context root.

+        !!!note
             You must always keep the default `/wps/config` entry, because the server initially starts with the default `/wps` context root and XMLAccess runs before the custom context root is applied.

         - Default (`wps`):
             - `urlPattern="/wps/config"` (already configured)